CoFH/cofh.github.io/docs/fluxed-phyto-gro/index.md

 ![Fluxed Phyto-Gro](/assets/images/thermal-foundation/phyto-gro-fluxed.gif){:style="height: 128px"}

-**Fluxed Phyto-Gro** is a type of fertilizer that can be used in a [phytogenic insolator](/docs/phytogenic-insolator/).
+**Fluxed Phyto-Gro** is a type of fertilizer that can be used by [phytogenic insolators](/docs/phytogenic-insolator/) and [arboreal extractors](/docs/arboreal-extractor/).
 It is the strongest version of [Phyto-Gro](/docs/phyto-gro/).